 The Day of the Ceremony

 Get to San Francisco City Hall early.
 The judge won’t wait for you!
 This building is an incredible place to spend time.
 After all, there is a reason that tourists flock here.
 Get there early and wander around - you won’t regret it.

 If your marriage license appointment is the same day as the ceremony, you still need to be early.
 That’s a mandatory appointment - you can’t get married without it.

 Plan for traffic.
 San Francisco is notorious for it.

 Where to Park

-There is an underground parking garage (link to Google Maps) across the street that we have relied on for the last decade.
+There is an underground parking garage (link to Google Maps) across the street that I have relied on for the last decade.
 There are always spots available.
 It’s located on McAllister St, adjacent to Civic Center Plaza.
 It can be easy to miss.
 Look for the single Parking sign above the entrance.